Ackee-Blockchain/trident/README.md

 <!-- Installation -->

 ## **Installation**
-Currently only by cloning the repo and building from source.
+Currently, only by cloning the repo and building from the source.
 See [Examples](#examples)

 <!-- Examples -->

 ## **Examples**
-Here's a test of [turnstile program](examples/turnstile/programs/turnstile/src/lib.rs).Currently there are few compulsory step you need to follow:
+Here's a test of [turnstile program](examples/turnstile/programs/turnstile/src/lib.rs).
+Currently, there are a few compulsory steps you need to follow:

-- Import of the `trdelnik_client` crate.
+- Import the `trdelnik_client` crate.
-- Run `makers trdelnik build` in order to generate a `program_client` crate (containing an auto generated code for easy invocation of instructions of your program)
+- Run `makers trdelnik build` to generate a `program_client` crate (containing an auto-generated code for easy invocation of instructions of your program)
-- Add `program_client` crate into your `Cargo.toml` and import it to the test (as shown bellow).
+- Add the `program_client` crate into your `Cargo.toml` and import it to the test (as shown below).
-- Now you can easilly invoke instructions of your program and do whatever you want in your test.
+- Now, you can easily invoke instructions of your program and do whatever you want in your test.
-- After you are finished with your tests run `makers trdelnik test` and check the results.
+- After you are finished with your tests, run `makers trdelnik test` and check the results.
 ```rust
 // ...
 use program_client::turnstile_instruction;